rexresearch

 volts.
 An array of electromagnets was arranged in the chamber

-surrounding the tube and supplied a magnetic field to the tube,
+surrounding the tube and supplied a magnetic field to the

-tube was exposed to vibration of about 30 Hz.
+period, the tube was exposed to vibration of about 30 Hz.

-[0080] The so-treated tube was placed into the outgoing water flow
+[0080] The so-treated tube was placed into the outgoing water

-24 inches in length and six inches in
+approximately 24 inches in

-diameter.
-The metal tube was completely open throughout
+length and six inches in diameter.
+The metal tube was

-its length and contained no inclusions.
+completely open throughout its length and contained no

 [0081] In this experiment, a large swimming pool was employed,

-having dimensions of 35 feet by 30 feet with a depth varying from
+having dimensions of 35 feet by 30 feet with a depth varying

 [0082] With this particular swimming pool, colorimetric analyses